-My earliest memories of these glorious rolls transport me back to my grandmother's kitchen, filled with the aroma of sizzling oil and fragrant herbs.
+My earliest memories of these glorious rolls transport me back to my grandmother's kitchen, where the aroma of sizzling oil and fragrant herbs fills the air.

 There was always a buzzing energy, a shared ritual of chopping, mixing, and the rhythmic sound of wrapping.